 - Side-plank with Hip Abduction

 Additionally, you must consider the interaction of other muscles acting with or against the gluteus maximus when determining exercise prescription.
 It has been proposed that individuals who demonstrate excess femoral internal rotation during functional tasks may be relying too heavily on the tensor fasciae latae to control their pelvis in the presence of weak or inhibited gluteus medius musculature.

 Selkowitz and colleagues determined that the following exercises achieved the best Gluteal to Tensor Fasciae Latae Activation Ratio:

 Finally, when progressing your patient towards more functional closed kinetic chain and sport/activity-specific exercises, the following exercises achieve the highest gluteus medius activation:

 - Single-Leg Squat

 Exercise prescription is a multi-faceted decision, which is driven by the individual patient’s goals, functional limitations, and the evidence supporting the treatment of these factors.
-Using EMG studies to drive the selection of exercise is highly valuable, especially during early stages of rehabilitation or when attempting to isolate individual muscles and/or groups of muscles.
-However, there are limitations when comparing different studies due to methodological differences (type of EMG, patient population, data analysis, etc.).
+Using EMG studies to drive the selection of exercise is highly valuable, especially during the early stages of rehabilitation or when attempting to isolate individual muscles and/or groups of muscles.
+However, there are limitations when comparing different studies due to methodological differences (the type of EMG, patient population, data analysis, etc.).
 Additionally, due to the cost and time to conduct these studies, there are thousands of exercises that have not been evaluated in the literature.
 In light of this information, these studies should be used to guide your decision making, it should not override your clinical expertise when accompanied by biological plausibility.